Biren Dutta: Early life

+Political career

 At the end of the armed struggle of Mukti Parishad, the ban on the Communist Party was lifted.
 Dutta was released from Tezpur Jail in 1950.
-CPI fielded him as its candidate in the 1952 Indian general electionfor the Tripura West constituency.
-CPI contested the elections in Tripura on a 4-point program: abolition of the Chief Commissioner's administration, rehabilitation schemes for both Bengali refugees and tribals, land reform and an end to repressive laws.
+The CPI fielded him as its candidate in the 1952 Indian general election for the Tripura West constituency.
+The CPI contested the elections in Tripura on a 4-point program: abolition of the Chief Commissioner's administration, rehabilitation schemes for both Bengali refugees and tribals, land reform and an end to repressive laws.
 He won the seat, obtaining 53,592 votes (68.84%).

 By the 1957 Indian general election Tripura West and Tripura East had been merged to a two-seat constituency.
 Dutta lost his parliamentary seat, obtaining 119,798 votes.

 Dutta returned to the Lok Sabha in the 1962 Indian general election, winning the Tripura West seat with 86,084 votes (52.12%).

 Dutta lost the Tripura West seat in the 1967 Indian general election, now standing as a candidate of the Communist Party of India (Marxist).
 He finished in second place with 92,143 votes (42.25%).
 The result was challenged, with accusations of rigging, but the Supreme Court of India awarded the victory to the Indian National Congress candidate.

 He returned to parliament in the 1971 Indian general election, obtaining 88,264 votes (45.18%).

 Dutta contested the Ramnagar seat in the 1977 Tripura Legislative Assembly election.
 He won the seat with 8,420 votes (63.41%).
 After the election Dutta urged the party leadership to install tribal leader Dasarath Deb as Chief Minister.
 Instead the party selected Bengali Nripen Chakraborty, a move Dutta called 'a big mistake'.
 Dutta later argued that had the party selected a tribal Chief Minister at this juncture, the violent upheaval that Tripura experienced could have been avoided.

 Dutta was a minister in the Tripura state government between 1978 and 1985.
 He retained the Ramnagar seat in the 1983 Tripura Legislative Assembly election, obtaining 8,026 votes (50.80%).

 Dutta served as the state secretary of the Centre of Indian Trade Unions between 1970 and 1990.

+Personal life

 Dutta married Saraju Dutta in 1945, and the couple had five children (three sons and two daughters).
 He served as commissioner of Agartala Municipality.
 Over the years he worked as editor of many newspapers, such as Tripura Rajaer Katha, Tripurar Katha, Desher Dak and Desher Katha.

 In 1991 Dutta's health deteriorated and he was relieved of party duties.
 He died on 18 December 1992.